 Boiler and Pressure Equipment Inspectors generally work in one geographical area.
 Although inspectors are rotated periodically, you can generally assume that the inspector you saw last year will be the one you see again this year.
-To speak with or correspond with your inspector, please consult the contact information below.
-If you are unsure who your inspector is, please call the Inspection and Technical Services Manitoba switchboard for help: (204) 945-3373.
+Click here (pdf) for a list and contact information of an inspector for your area.

 STEAM AND PRESSURE PLANT PROGRAMS FEE INFORMATION